Kavya-25/Kavya-25/README.md

 <h1>:woman_technologist: About Me :</h1>

 - 👋 Hi, I’m Kavya
-- 👀 I’m interested in web development and love to make new projects.
+- 👀 I’m interested and passionate about web development and love to make new projects.
 - 🌱 I’m currently learning React.js
+- 💻 Also Learning Data Structure & Algorithm
 - 🌐 [The link to my personal portfolio website is here](https://kavyaportfolio25.netlify.app/)